Special Educational Needs

 How do we support children who have SEND to engage with those who don’t?

 We are proud to be an inclusive school where mutual respect is an integral part of our ethos and values.
+All children are a valued member of our school community.
 We positively encourage all of our children to respect and support each other both in and outside of the classrooms.
 All children are encouraged and supported to participate fully with school life.

 How accessible is the school?